 - A. General: Install temporary service or connect to existing service. - 1.
-Arrange with utility company, Owner, and existing users for time when service can be interrupted, if necessary, to make connections for temporary services. - B. Sewers and Drainage: Provide temporary utilities to remove effluent lawfully. - 1.
-Connect temporary sewers to municipal system as directed by authorities having jurisdiction. - C. Water Service: Install water service and distribution piping in sizes and pressures adequate for construction. - D. Sanitary Facilities: Provide temporary toilets, wash facilities, and drinking water for use of construction personnel.
-Comply with requirements of authorities having jurisdiction for type, number, location, operation, and maintenance of fixtures and facilities. - E. Heating and Cooling: Provide temporary heating and cooling required by construction activities for curing or drying of completed installations or for protecting installed construction from adverse effects of low temperatures or high humidity.
-Select equipment that will not have a harmful effect on completed installations or elements being installed. - F. Ventilation and Humidity Control: Provide temporary ventilation required by construction activities for curing or drying of completed installations or for protecting installed construction from adverse effects of high humidity.
+Arrange with utility company, Owner, and existing users for time when service can be interrupted, if necessary, to make connections for temporary services.

+- B. Water Service: Use existing water service. - C. Sanitary Facilities: Provide temporary toilets, wash facilities, and drinking water for use of construction personnel.
+Comply with requirements of authorities having jurisdiction for type, number, location, operation, and maintenance of fixtures and facilities. - D. Heating and Cooling: Provide temporary heating and cooling required by construction activities for curing or drying of completed installations or for protecting installed construction from adverse effects of low temperatures or high humidity.
+Select equipment that will not have a harmful effect on completed installations or elements being installed. - E. Ventilation and Humidity Control: Provide temporary ventilation required by construction activities for curing or drying of completed installations or for protecting installed construction from adverse effects of high humidity.
 Select equipment that will not have a harmful effect on completed installations or elements being installed.
 Coordinate ventilation requirements to produce ambient condition required and minimize energy consumption. - 1.
-Provide dehumidification systems when required to reduce substrate moisture levels to level required to allow installation or application of finishes. - G. Electric Power Service: Provide electric power service and distribution system of sufficient size, capacity, and power characteristics required for construction operations. - 1.
-Install electric power service overhead unless otherwise indicated. - H. Lighting: Provide temporary lighting with local switching that provides adequate illumination for construction operations, observations, inspections, and traffic conditions. - 1.
+Provide dehumidification systems when required to reduce substrate moisture levels to level required to allow installation or application of finishes. - F. Electric Power Service: Use existing electric power service and distribution for construction operations. - G. Lighting: Provide temporary lighting with local switching that provides adequate illumination for construction operations, observations, inspections, and traffic conditions. - 1.
 Install and operate temporary lighting that fulfills security and protection requirements without operating entire system. - 2.
-Install lighting for Project identification sign. - I. Telephone Service: Provide temporary telephone service in common-use facilities for use by all construction personnel.
+Install lighting for Project identification sign. - H. Telephone Service: Provide temporary telephone service in common-use facilities for use by all construction personnel.
 Install one telephone line(s) for each field office. - 1.
 Provide additional telephone lines for the following: - a.
-Provide a dedicated telephone line for each facsimile machine in each field office.

-- 2. Provide superintendent with cellular telephone or portable two-way radio for use when away from field office. - J. Electronic Communication Service: Project electronic documents and maintain electronic communications and the following: - 1.
+Provide a dedicated telephone line for each facsimile machine in each field office. - 2.
+Provide superintendent with cellular telephone or portable two-way radio for use when away from field office. - I. Electronic Communication Service: Project electronic documents and maintain electronic communications and the following: - 1.
 Internet Service: Broadband modem, router and ISP, equipped with hardware firewall, providing minimum 384 Kbps upload and 1 Mbps download speeds.